Chevrolet Colorado: Trim levels

-North America
+North American version

 The North American model was revealed on November 20, 2013, at the Los Angeles Auto Show.
 Production began at Wentzville Assembly in 2014, and vehicles started arriving at dealerships nationwide by mid- to late 2014, as an early 2015 model year vehicle.
 It competes with other midsized pickup truck offerings.

-The North American model features a different front fascia, with its design being similar to the 2014 Chevrolet Silverado, and different engines.
-The North American Colorado's frame is 40% lighter than the global version despite the fact that it uses high-strength steel, and is much longer.
+The North American model features a different front fascia, with its design being similar to the 2014 Chevrolet Silverado (particularly the taillamp lenses, tailgate and rear bumper), and different engines.
+The North American Colorado's frame is 40% lighter than the global version, it uses high-strength steel, and is much longer.
 General Motors' Wentzville assembly plant received a $380 million expansion of 500,000 sq ft that was constructed to support the new Colorado's assembly.
 In September 2014, GM added workers to the Wentzville factory after it received advanced orders of 30,000 Colorado/Canyons from its dealerships.

 For the initial launch, the Colorado was available with either a 2.5 L Ecotec I4 engine or the 3.6 L LFX V6 engine.
 The 2.8 L Duramax LWN turbodiesel engine was added in 2016, and is a first for its class in the US market.
 It is also available in three cab configurations: extended cab with a 6.2 ft bed, crew cab with a 5.2 ft bed, or crew cab with a 6.2 ft bed, with four-wheel drive being optional.

-Sixteen- or 17-inch steel wheels or alloy wheels are available, as well as a decor package for the W/T model that adds a chrome front grille and body-colored door handles and side-view mirrors.
+16-inch or 17-inch steel wheels or alloy wheels are available, as well as a Decor package for the WT model that adds a chrome front grille and body-colored door handles and side-view mirrors.